What expectations do you have of your

 Make your next Fernandina Beach

 chiropractic visit soon.
-Amelia Chiropractic Clinic invites you to ponder and answer the question of your
+Amelia Chiropractic Clinic wants to know your answer to the question of your

 expectations for our treatment so that we can both be satisfied